Orgamorsh/RCBot/README.md

   After launch, the bot should have a CMD open with the text "Bot Online".
 Select a text channel by typing /channel into the CMD and entering the channel ID.
 You can now send messages through the CMD to the text channel.
 You can send direct messages the same way, but use /user to select the user and /dm to send the message.
+The process is the same with voice chat.

 ---Commands---

 /quit - Sets status to invisible and quits the program

+/join - let's you join a voice channel

+/leave - leaves voice channels

+/tts - Toggles tts

 /channel - Selects the active text channel